 On the one hand, many jobs require (rightly) focused specialization (just think of a surgeon!); on the other hand, if you are an entrepreneur embarking on many projects, the challenge is not to be brought down by the poor profitability of some of them or even their failure.
 In general, we can say that it is difficult to find a job that allows you to do many things and at the same time achieve your financial goals.

 Also from the perspective of the productivity, most conventional advice suggests that narrowing activities to a single area of focus is the key to being more productive.
 Except that the advice to "just do less" is not very helpful if you are multipotential: the idea of having to choose a single focus can lead you to creative paralysis and insecurity, making you feel as if pursuing one interest means giving up all others.
-So here is where the challenge is to have a level of focus that is appropriate for all projects, balancing the need for exploration with the need to make progress on your goals.
+So here is where the challenge is to have a level of focus that is consonant with all projects, balancing the need for exploration with the need to advance your goals.

 But the greatest proof of all, in my opinion, concerns having self-confidence: relying on your intentions, being prepared to handle criticism and misunderstanding from most people also means abandoning the so-called "imposter syndrome"-that is, the idea that because you are not an expert in one thing, you fear that you are simply little more competent than the average person and that this gives you little value and little authority.